Nexiauk/duality/README.md

 * **Core App**
     * import.py - all clear, no errors found
     * rarity-calculation.py - all clear, no errors found
+    * rarity-update.py - all clear, no errors found
+    * apps.py - all clear, no errors found
+    * datastore.py - all clear, no errors found
 * **Shop App**
 * **Binder App**
 * **Root Directory Files**